aws/aws-cdk/packages/aws-cdk/README.md

 ## Notices

-> This feature exists on CDK CLI version 2.14.0 and up.

 CDK Notices are important messages regarding security vulnerabilities, regressions, and usage of unsupported versions.
 Relevant notices appear on every command by default.
 For example,